-On the bottom of the bottle, there will be two labels on top of each other with a "PEEL HERE" tab.
+On the bottom of the bottle, there will be two labels on top of each other.
+Pre-2015 polishes will have a "PEEL HERE" tab on the top label.
 The top label should have a barcode, color name and color code.
 The text will either be green or black depending on when the polish was originally made.
 Make sure the color code (the five characters listed underneath the color name) and name match what is listed on OPI's official site.

 The second label has the color name and code.
 Any polish that has only one label on the bottom is suspect.
 The second label underneath should look like this: